kuzaxak/blog/content/posts/2023-08-17-pg-wal-pilling-up.md

  79684 | 10.24.134.7 | main-db-1                       | streaming | async      |           0 |           0 |           0
 ```

-After a while, the replication caught up, and WAL files were appropriately managed and removed from the disk.
+Eventually, the replication caught up, and WAL files were properly managed and removed from the disk.

 ```
 postgres=# SELECT slot_name,